 If run for extended periods under an extremely light load, the engine may have difficulty in maintaining normal operating temperature.
 However, the temperature will rise to a normal level again when the load on the engine is increased.
-3-6 bar

 Oil pressure